 (i) It is immaterial where the score card is checked.

 (ii) The fact that the competitor has countersigned the score card should normally be accepted as evidence that he has checked it.
 If the competitor signs his score card in the space intended for the marker or vice versa, this mistake does not invalidate the score card.

 (iii) The competitor is liable to disqualification for any breach of Rule 6-6b, the wording of which is designed to impress upon him his responsibility for ensuring the correctness of the score card he returns, signed and countersigned.

-(iv) The Committee does not have the power (Rule 33-7) to waive or modify a penalty of disqualification, but this power may only be used in exceptional individual cases and should not be used in cases where the competitor has been careless or negligent.
+(iv) The Committee has the power (Rule 33-7) to waive or modify a penalty of disqualification, but this power may only be used in exceptional individual cases and should not be used in cases where the competitor has been careless or negligent.